ABOUT THE COMPETITION

 - Works must include at least 80% of recycled materials.

-- Works must not extend more than 2m in any one direction and be ready to exhibit.
+- Works must not exceed 2 cubic metres and be ready to exhibit.

 - Works must be suitable for outdoor exhibition.